Molodos/ElegooNeptuneThumbnails/README.md

 ### Does my printer support this plugin?

-I am pretty sure, that the plugin cannot break anything as it just generates a comment with an encoded image in the G-code, that a printer will only interpret if it can.
-So I guess just try it out
+I am pretty sure, that the plugin cannot break anything as it just generates an encoded image in the G-code, that a printer will only interpret if it can.
+So I guess just try it out.
+To be sure, you should look at your printer for the start of the print and be ready to cancel the print if it seems to behave weird.

+### Thumbnails are not generated, what to do?

+Make sure, that your printer was added to Cura using the official definition for your Neptune printer as a base.
+If you for example used an Ender 3 definition as a base and modified it, it won't work because the plugin cannot identify the printer model.

+### Why does my Neptune 3 not display thumbnails?

+For now, the Neptune 3 model is disabled as it also is disabled in the official Elegoo Cura.
+I have heard, that support for thumbnails might have been added to the printer firmware, so I might be adding thumbnails for that printer in the future.

 ## Development Guide